kosmas-valianos/libproxyprotocol/README.md

 ## Example
 See `examples/client_server.c`

-## Limitations
+## In progress
-* Creating v2 PROXY protocol headers with TLVs is not yet supported.
-Will be added in the next release 1.0.0
 * Parsing `PP2_TYPE_SSL` TLV of the v2 PROXY protocol header is not yet supported.
 TLVs of this type will not be saved in the `pp_info_t` structure.
-Will be added in the next release 1.0.0
+Will be added in the next release.
+Draft PR https://github.com/kosmas-valianos/libproxyprotocol/pull/5
-* The library is not heavily tested.
-Much more test coverage will be added in the next release 1.0.0
+* Creating v2 PROXY protocol headers with TLVs is not yet supported.
+Will be added in the next release